-The $6.8-billion project will have significant economic benefits as it is expected to provide $4.5 billion in government revenues.
-It will create 15,000 new jobs in Alberta and B.C. during construction, beginning in 2017.
+The $6.8-billion project will have significant economic benefits, as it is expected to provide $4.5 billion in government revenues.
+It will create 15,000 new jobs in Alberta and British Columbia. during construction, beginning in 2017.
 Indigenous groups will also benefit from jobs and business opportunities as a result of over $300 million in mutual benefit agreements they have signed with the proponent.

 The project will diversify Canada’s export market access for oil to markets in Washington State and northeast Asia (Japan, China, South Korea and Taiwan) and to secondary markets in the United States such as California, Hawaii and Alaska.
 It will also help address an emerging bottleneck in Canada’s pipeline network, which might otherwise drive producers to greater reliance on transportation by rail.

 Visit the projects engagement website to view the summary of NRCan’s public consultations on this project.